 So, what if you can not travel to your local bank?
 Well, you could contact a mobile notary public.
 You can find a mobile notary near you by doing a quick internet search.
 Be aware that a mobile notary may charge more.
 That’s because they are allowed to charge to recover their travel expenses.

 We have several blog articles that address various notarial acts.
 We also offer New York State notary exam training.
 The purpose is to assist people who desire to become a Notary Public in New your State.
 Our mission is to prepare you to pass the New York State notary exam.
 If you have any questions about our course drop us an email.
+Click this link, or hit the contact us tab on our main page.

 A notary loose certificate, commonly referred to as a “loose certificate,” is a key document used in the notarial process.
 This is particularly when an individual requires the notarization of a document not pre-printed with a notarial certificate or when the notarial act is performed on a separate sheet from the notarized document.
 This type of certificate serves to provide a clear and formal declaration of the notarial act performed, and it plays a significant role in the legal and administrative processes surrounding document verification.
 Sometimes a document may have a blank space.
 We have an article on this: Documents that Have Blank Spaces.